-I was lucky enough to work at some of the best nonfiction publishers, including HarperCollins, Doubleday, and Hyperion.
+I was lucky enough to work at some of the best New York book publishers, including HarperCollins, Doubleday, and Hyperion.
 In those jobs, I learned not only how to be an editor but what it takes to make a project commercially viable.
 After working twelve years in-house, I switched over to working independently in 2009, which gave me the opportunity to focus on my favorite part of the job: working with authors.

 I enjoy working collaboratively with authors to bring a project to its highest professional level; to make it enlightening as well as entertaining.
 As an editor, I bring not only my expertise in editing gained from working as an acquiring editor at major publishing houses, but also my industry savvy, guiding clients as they navigate the publishing world.
+Whether you'd like to secure a publisher or self-publish, I provide insider tips and strategies to help you get where you'd like to be with your book.

-My specialties are memoir, health, spirituality, inspiration, how-to, reference, and lifestyle.
+My specialties are memoir, self-help, health, spirituality, inspiration, how-to, reference, and lifestyle.
 Books I’ve edited include Gorgeously Green by Sophie Uliano (New York Times bestseller); Righteous Porkchop by Nicolette Hahn Niman (Barnes & Noble Great New Writers selection); Piggybanking by Jeff D. Opdyke; (Books for a Better Life Awards nominee); Survive!: Essential Skills and Tactics to Get You Out of Anywhere – Alive by Les Stroud (the Discovery Channel’s “Survivorman”); Becoming Starlight by Sharon Prentice, Ph.D.; Bardisms: Shakespeare for all Occasions by Barry Edelstein; Back in Control: A Spine Surgeon’s Roadmap out of Chronic Pain by David Hanscom, M.D.; The Fab-YOU-List: List It, Live It, Love Your Life by Susan Campbell Cross, For the Love of Letters by Samara O’Shea, and The Makeover Myth by Bethanne Snodgrass, M.D.

 “There are no words in existence to fully express my gratitude for Anne Cole Norman, editor extraordinaire.
 Her tender and supportive manner was evident in her editing from the first page; her support and guidance and expert editing were a saving grace for me.
 Thank you, Anne, for giving me your best.
 Working with a novice writer can never be easy for someone as experienced and talented as Anne but, somehow, she managed to survive me and, because of her expertise, Becoming Starlight emerged the way I always wanted it to.”